-As you eat and drink foods that contain sugars throughout the day, a sticky residue builds up on the teeth.
-Plaque is a sticky form of bacteria that are then attracted to the sugars on your teeth.
+As you consume sugary foods and beverages throughout the day, a sticky residue builds up on the teeth.
+Plaque, a sticky form of bacteria, is then attracted to the sugars on your teeth.
 As the

-bacteria grows on your teeth, they excrete an acid that can deteriorate the tooth’s enamel.
-Over time, the enamel begins to break down.
+bacteria grows on your teeth, they excrete an acid that can deteriorate the tooth’s enamel, which over time begins to break down.
 This breakdown is what creates a cavity.

 Cavities also form in older adults around fillings or dental work.
-This can be because the tooth has lost the amount of enamel that younger individuals have but may also be attributed to the lack of modern dental work.
+This can be because the tooth has lost a large amount of enamel that younger individuals have not, but may also be attributed to the lack of modern dental work.
 Older dental work typically doesn’t hold well around the edges and exposes the underlying tooth to damage and decay.

-When the enamel of the tooth has become too weak, small holes will start to develop in the actual tooth.
-If this is the case, your dentist must fix the problem or else it will become worse.
-It is likely that
+When the enamel of the tooth becomes too weak, small holes will start to develop in the actual tooth.
+If this is the case, your dentist will need to fix the problem, most likely with a filling, or else it will become worse.

-Fillings are placed when dentists remove all the damaged tooth and other material from the small hole.
-They must then fill the hole with a substance to block any future damage to that part of the tooth.
+Fillings are placed when dentists remove all the damaged tooth and other material from the small hole and then fill the hole with a substance to block any future damage to that part of the tooth.
 Fillings are made with resins or a combination of materials to protect the tooth.

 There are some simple tricks that people can use to avoid or lessen the amount and severity of cavities that they get over the course of their lives.

 Brush twice a day with a fluoride toothpaste – Brushing twice a day helps to remove the buildup of sugars and bacteria on your teeth.
-Toothpastes that contain fluoride help to maintain the tooth’s natural enamel.
+Toothpaste that contains fluoride helps to maintain the tooth’s natural enamel.

-Clean between your teeth every day – The use of floss or an interdental cleaner can help to remove food or sugars that get caught between the teeth, and that may not be removed from brushing.
+Clean between your teeth every day – The use of floss or an interdental cleaner can help to remove food or sugars that get caught between the teeth and are not removed by brushing.

 Ask your dentist about supplemental fluoride – Many municipal water supplies are treated with fluoride to help the entire population’s dental health.
 However, if you don’t live in one of these areas or you have issues with cavities, you should ask your dentist about adding supplemental fluoride to your health plan.

 A smile is one of the simplest gestures that we can make, but it can also be one of the biggest.
-A bright smile is considered a reflection of friendliness, honestly, happiness and health.
+A bright smile is considered a reflection of friendliness, honesty, happiness, and health.

 An attractive smile can be beneficial in social situations, help attract a partner and also make you more confident and outgoing.
-We are bombarded with pictures of celebrities flashing mega-watt grins, which unfortunatelymakes many people feel self-conscious about their own smile.
-These people often try and smile without showing their teeth which can look unnatural and forced.
+We are bombarded with pictures of celebrities flashing mega-watt grins, which unfortunately cause many people to feel self-conscious about their own smile.

-The enamel covering the teeth can become stained over time for a number of reasons, and as such, teeth whitening is considered to be one of the easiest and most economical ways of enhancing the appeal of your smile.
+The enamel covering the teeth can become stained over time for a number of reasons.
+The fix for this is teeth whitening, which is considered to be one of the easiest and most economical ways of enhancing the appeal of your smile.

-White teeth are universally considered more youthful largely due to the fact that infant/first teeth are almost always whiter than their adult counterparts.
+White teeth are universally considered to be more youthful due to the fact that infant/first teeth are almost always whiter than their adult counterparts.

 Smoking – one of the biggest contributors to yellowed teeth!